Danny Did Ambassadors Program

 bradbelly@gmail.com

-Sherri and her husband Brad lost their 12 year-old son Joshua to SUDEP in November 2010.
+Sherri and Brad lost their 12-year-old son Joshua to SUDEP in November 2010.
 Following the suggestion of their daughters, they registered Team “Joshua’s Smile” in the 2011, 2012 and 2013 National Walk for Epilepsy.
-Though they had originally planned to walk as a family of five, following Joshua’s unexpected death, their team grew to 160 friends and family who raised over $18,000.
-For many years each Fall, they hosted the Joshua A. Newman Memorial 5K Run/Walk to advance epilepsy awareness and to support the Danny Did Foundation in purchasing seizure detection devices for families unable to afford them.
+Though they had originally planned to walk as a family of five, but following Joshua’s unexpected death, their team grew to 160 friends and family who raised over $18,000.
+For many years in the Fall, they hosted the Joshua A. Newman Memorial 5K Walk to advance epilepsy awareness and to support the Danny Did Foundation in purchasing seizure detection devices for families unable to afford them.

 tom@enecon.com